As Der Spiegel wrote, Porto is being flooded by tourists which is good for the local economy, but it also brings a rise

 Travessa do Carregal, 102 | Porto

-I ate my very first rojões in Adega do Carregal, a couple of years ago.
+I ate my very first rojões in Adega do Carregal many years ago.
 Even though I am not a huge fan of this traditional Portuguese dish, that consists of pork’s cubes cooked in pork lard, I couldn’t resist to try one of the famous dishes at one of the best traditional restaurants in Porto.

 At Adega do Carregal I recommend you to try the codfish dishes as well as posta à mirandesa (an amazing steak with a olive oil & vinegar sauce).
 There are always daily dishes like the infamously good tripas à moda do Porto (beef’s stomach cooked in a stew with white beans, carrots and cumin) and anho assado no forno (roasted lamb).

 The service is very attentive, without fake pretentiousness; we’re at home.

-How to get there: Aliados metro station is a 10 minutes walking distance.
+How to get there: Aliados subway station is a 10 minutes walking distance.

 Rua Senhor da Boa Morte, 84 | Porto